imdbmi/imdbmi.github.io/index.md

       <img src="assets/img/trace/woman.svg"/>
   </div>
 </div>

+As expected we see that he word "gay" has undergone significant semantic change over time.
+Originally, the word "gay" meant "happy" or "carefree," and it was used as an adjective to describe things that were joyful or bright.
+However, in the 20th century, the word began to be used more frequently as a noun to refer to people who are attracted to members of the same sex.
+This can be clearly seen from its usage in movie subtitles.

 ### Word Cloud
 In this part we decided to look at what are the most popular adjectives describing gender, ethnicity and sexuality.